Finding Intuition

 uses: actions/deploy-pages@v4

-Commit and push the changes and go to your repository settings to enable GH Pages4.
+Commit, push the changes, and go to your repository settings to enable GH Pages4.

 You should now have successfully deployed your blog to the Internet.
 Excellent.